basho/riak-dotnet-client/README.md

 Thanks
 ======

-The following people have contributed to RiakClient, it's predecessor CorrugatedIron, or one of the related libraries or applications that make it work:
+The following people have contributed to Riak .NET Client, it's predecessor CorrugatedIron, or one of the related libraries or applications that make it work:

 * Jeremiah Peschka
 * OJ Reeves